nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 - Styling is done with [SCSS][] and CSS Modules
 - [TailwindCSS](https://tailwindcss.com/) is used as our CSS Framework and the Foundation of our Design System
 - [Hero Icons](https://heroicons.com/) is an SVG Icon Library used within our Codebase
-- [Shiki](https://github.com/shikijs/shiki) is a Syntax Highlighter used for our Codeboxes
+- [Shiki][] is a Syntax Highlighter used for our Codeboxes
+  - A [Rehype Plug](https://rehype-pretty-code.netlify.app/) is used here for transforming `pre` and `code` tags into Syntax Highlighted Codeboxes
 - [MDX][] and Markdown are used for structuring the Content of the Website
 - [`react-intl`][] is the i18n Library adopted within the Website
 - [`next-sitemap`](https://www.npmjs.com/package/next-sitemap) is used for Sitemap and `robots.txt` Generation